getsentry/sentry-docs/src/collections/_documentation/performance-monitoring/performance/transaction-summary.md

 ## Related Issues

 The sidebar contains helpful supplementary information about this transaction's [User Misery](/performance-monitoring/performance/metrics/#user-misery), [Apdex](/performance-monitoring/performance/metrics/#apdex), [Throughput](/performance-monitoring/performance/metrics/#throughput-total-tpm-tps), [Latency](/performance-monitoring/performance/metrics/#latency), and more.
 You'll also find a Tag Summary (facet map) for a list of common tags related to this transaction.

-## Related Issues

-This table will show you all related issues.
-In other words, any errors that are associated with this transaction.
-Click "Open in Issues" to see the full list.